-The Company has recognised a constructive obligation relating to litigation at the Statement of financial position date.
-The obligation has been calculated by estimating the most likely course of action pertaining to two litigation cases where the Company is the claimant.
+The Company has recognised a provision for the estimated cost of the consequences of restructuring the organisation, following announcements and the commencement of a collective consultation process in 2018.
 It is expected that most of these costs will have been incurred within one year of the Statement of financial position date.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2018